 How to Reach:

-By rail: The railway station towards the east of the temple is connected to the Madras-Mangalore main line at Thrissur.
-It has got computerised ticket booking facility and tickets can be booked to any locations from here.
+- By rail: The railway station towards the east of the temple is connected to the Madras-Mangalore main line at Thrissur.
+It has got computerized ticket booking facility and tickets can be booked to any locations from here.

 Top Attractions Nearby: